fatemabw/kyd/README.md

  `@load ./kyd`

-After loading the scripts, restart your zeek cluster and a new file `dhcpfp.log` should start getting genarated logging the device information and DHCP hashes/fingerprints seen in the traffic.
+After loading the scripts, restart your Zeek cluster and a new file `dhcpfp.log` should start getting genarated logging the device information and DHCP hashes/fingerprints seen in the traffic.

 ## Build Your Own KYD database (Fingerbank integration)